crcresearch/DWData/README.md

 # DWData

-This darkweb markplace data is made publicly available for intended use by cybersecurity professionals, threat intelligence analysts, policy makers and any other community interested in understanding commerce on darkweb marketplaces.
+This darkweb markplace data is made publicly available for intended use by cybersecurity professionals, threat intelligence analysts, policy makers and any other communities interested in understanding commerce on darkweb marketplaces.

 Data is organized by folders titled according to data acqusition dates.